r-cybersecurity/your-experience-starting-in-security/README.md

 * Can you discuss some specific tasks you did, or goals you contributed towards?
 * What were the most important technical skills that allowed you to succeed in that role?
 * What were the most important attributes and personality traits that allowed you to succeed in that role?
+* What did you like about that job?
+Is there anything you didn’t like?

 About how you broke in:
 * What degrees, certifications, bootcamps, or field experience did you have at that time?